crocs-muni/coinjoin-emulator/README.md

 - `wallets` field is a list of wallet configurations.
 Each wallet configuration is a dictionary with the following fields:
   - `funds` is a list of funds (`int`s or `dict`s) the wallet will use for coinjoins.
 In case of a dictionary, the following keys are supported:
     - `value` is the amount of funds the wallet will use for coinjoins.
+    - `delay_blocks` is the number of blocks the distributor will wait before sending the corresponding funds to the wallet.
     - `delay_rounds` is the number of coinjoin rounds the distributor will wait before sending the corresponding funds to the wallet.
-    - `delay_blocks` is the number of blocks the distributor will wait before sending the corresponding funds to the wallet.
+  - `delay_blocks` is the number of blocks the wallet will wait before participating.
+  - `delay_rounds` is the number of coinjoin rounds the wallet will wait before participating.
+  - `stop_blocks` is the number of blocks after which the wallet will stop participating.
-  - `skip_rounds` is a list of coinjoin rounds during which a wallet should not participate.
+  - `stop_rounds` is the number of rounds after which the wallet will stop participating.
   - `version` is the string representation of wallet wasabi version used for client running this wallet.
   - `anon_score_target` is the target anon score of the wallet.
   - `redcoin_isolation` is a boolean value indicating whether the wallet should use redcoin isolation.